bhumikakrishnamurthy/Navigation_using_GenAI/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ## About the Project

-The NAV_AI-Route-generator project aims to provide route prediction and traffic management capabilities using Python.
+The Navigation_using_GenAI project aims to provide route prediction and traffic management capabilities using Python.
 It leverages various data sources, including historical traffic data, real-time traffic updates, and sensor data, to generate accurate predictions and optimize route recommendations.

 The project's workflow involves several key steps: